AllenEdgarPoe/StableDiffusionVectorization/README.md

 ![sketcherx-ces-2023](https://github.com/AllenEdgarPoe/StableDiffusionVectorization/assets/43398106/adcef09a-77af-45a7-bdb6-bd5dbceb8108)

-ot sure if I can open the code in public...because of the company's policy..But I will Try!
+Not sure if I can open the code in public...because of the company's policy..

 ---